 What Is a Cellular Repeater?

 A cellular repeater system improves cell reception in buildings, vehicles, and homes.
-Powerful antennas collect and amplify the signal from cell towers and then broadcasts the enhanced signal within range of your mobile phone.
+Powerful antennas collect and amplify the signal from cell towers and then broadcast the enhanced signal within range of your mobile phone.
 A repeater system is composed of the following three components:

 - An outside antenna pulls a signal from a cell tower into a vehicle or building.